 - Make your call-to-action buttons more actionable

 No A/B test list is complete without a test to improve your call-to-action buttons – these have a huge impact on conversion rates.
 Don’t just test the size, color and location of your buttons, you should also test making the wording on them much more actionable and enticing.
-Test using action based words to get higher engagement – don’t use boring words like ‘Learn more’ or ‘See price’.
+Test using action based words to get higher engagement – don’t use boring and dull words like ‘Learn more’, ‘Download’ or ‘Submit’.
 Here are a few great examples:

 - Add risk reducers in header or side bar to increase their visibility